suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2021-12-31-data-in-deep-learning.md

 The results from this study are shown in the fig above.
 Noticeably high pruning is not fruititious even with this approach despite how well it's doing on CIFAR-10 and 100 datasets.
 Are we retaining the data distribution when we drop large samples?
 Mostly not and that is only reasoning that makes sense.
 And we circle back to how much pruning is enough?
 Is that network dependent or more a property of data and its distribution?
 This study [21] claims that GradND and EL2N scores, when averaged over multiple initializations or training trajectories remove dependence on specific weights/networks, presenting a more compressed dataset.
 If this assertion holds in reality, in my view, this is a very promising finding easing the data-related challenges of DL.

 What's more fascinating about this work is that it sheds light on how the underlying data distribution shapes the training dynamics.
 This has been amiss until now.
-Of particular interest is identifying subspaces of the model’s data representation that are relatively stable over the training.
+Of particular interest is identifying subspaces of the model's data representation that are relatively stable over the training.

 ### 2.3.
 Distillation